Macrometacorp/jsC8/GETTING_STARTED.md

 const client = new jsc8("https://gdn1.macrometa.io");
 ```

-or to have failover support:
+or to have fail-over support:

 ```js
 const jsc8 = require("jsc8");